Ludrak/SnowCrash/level03/README.md

   0x080485f8 74206d65 00                         t me.
 ```

-We can also disassemble it with `objdump` to see what is happening in the main function.
+We can also use `objdump` to disassemble it and see what is happening in the main function.
 ```bash
 level03@SnowCrash:~$ objdump -M intel -D level03
 [...]